mriale/PyDPainter/docs/tools/src/toolbox.md

 ![](ALT-areafill.png)

-Holding down the `Alt` key as you click on the Filled Freehand Shape tool causes the tool to paint shapes that are filled and then outlined with the current brush using the settings of the [Brush Trails](brushtrails.md) requester.
+Holding down the `Alt` key as you click on the Filled Freehand Shape tool causes the tool to paint shapes that are filled and then outlined with the current brush using the settings of the [Spacing](spacing.md) requester.
 If you use a custom brush as your current brush, it is possible to paint shapes that are filled with one color and outlined with another.
 The outline is painted by tracing the shape with the current brush.
 Note that the shape is traced by the brush handle; if the handle is offset from the brush, the outline will be offset from your filled shape.

 Key: `D`